robhami/ZTM_Node.js_Express.js/08_RESTful_APIs.md

 A REST API defines a set of functions which developers can perform requests and receive responses via HTTP protocol (e.g. GET, POST, PUT, DELETE).

-REST APIs are stateless- meaning calls can be made indepedantly of one another.
+REST APIs are stateless- meaning calls can be made indepedently of one another.
 Each call contains all the data necessary to complete the call successfully.

 A GET request will have a request object that we receive.
 A request object can have a few things:

 ### req.query ###
-Add console.log(req.query) to standard GET request shwon before:
+Add console.log(req.query) to standard GET request shown before:

 ```
 const express = require('express');